hasindu2008/squigulator/README.md

 -  `--ideal-amp `: Generate signals with no noise in the amplitude domain.
 All samples for a given k-mer/base will have same signal values.
 See example [here](docs/img/ideal.svg).
 -  `--dwell-mean FLOAT`: Mean of number of signal samples per k-mer/base.
 This is usually the sampling rate (4000Hz for DNA and 3000Hz for RNA) divided by translocation speed in bases per second (450 for R9.4.1 pore for DNA and 70 for RNA).
 -  `--dwell-std FLOAT`: Standard deviation of number of signal samples per k-mer/base.
 Increasing this will increase time-domain noise.
 Setting this to 0 is same as `--ideal-time`.
 See example [here](docs/img/dwell.svg).
+-  `--amp-noise FLOAT`: The amplitude noise factor.
+This factor is multiplied with level standard deviation values in the pore-model.
+Setting this to 0.0 is same as `--ideal-amp`..

 ## Examples